Camille Paglia: Career

-In 1984, she joined the faculty of the Philadelphia College of Performing Arts, which merged in 1987 with the Philadelphia College of Art to become the University of the Arts.
+In 1984, she joined the faculty of the Philadelphia College of Performing Arts, which merged in 1987 with the Philadelphia College of Art, to become the University of the Arts.

 Paglia is on the editorial board of the classics and humanities journal Arion.
 She wrote a regular column for Salon.com from 1995 to 2001, and again from 2007 to 2009.
-Paglia resumed writing a Salon.com column in 2016.
+In 2016, Paglia resumed writing a Salon.com column.

-Paglia cooperated with Carl Rollyson and Lisa Paddock in their writing of Susan Sontag: The Making of an Icon, sending them detailed letters from which they quoted with her permission.
-Rollyson and Paddock note that Sontag "had her lawyer put our publisher on notice" when she realized that they were investigating her life and career.
+Paglia cooperated with Carl Rollyson and Lisa Paddock in their writing of Susan Sontag: The Making of an Icon.
+Rollyson and Paddock note that Sontag "had her lawyer put our publisher on notice" when she realized she was to be the subject.

-Paglia participates in the decennial poll of film professionals conducted by Sight & Sound which asks participants to submit a list of what they believe to be the ten greatest films of all time.
-According to her responses to the poll in 2002 and 2012, the films Paglia holds in highest regard include Ben-Hur, Citizen Kane, La Dolce Vita, The Godfather, The Godfather: Part II, Gone with the Wind, Lawrence of Arabia, North by Northwest, Orphée, Persona, 2001: A Space Odyssey, The Ten Commandments, and Vertigo.
+Paglia participates in the decennial poll of film professionals conducted by Sight and Sound which asks participants to submit a list of what they believe to be the ten greatest films of all time.
+According to her responses to the poll in 2002, 2012, and 2022, the films Paglia holds in highest regard include Ben-Hur, Blowup, Citizen Kane, La Dolce Vita, The Godfather, The Godfather: Part II, Gone with the Wind, Lawrence of Arabia, North by Northwest, Orphée, Persona, 2001: A Space Odyssey, The Ten Commandments, and Vertigo.
+During 2012's Chicago Humanities Festival, Paglia praised Star Wars: Episode III – Revenge of the Sith as the greatest work of art in the past 30 years, praising the movie's visual effects and simbology, specially in its final act with it being "[...] emotionally compelling and significant [...]".

 In 2005, Paglia was named as one of the top 100 public intellectuals by the journals Foreign Policy and Prospect.
 In 2012, an article in The New York Times remarked that "[a]nyone who has been following the body count of the culture wars over the past decades knows Paglia".
 Paglia has said that she is willing to have her entire career judged on the basis of her composition of what she considers to be "probably the most important sentence that she has ever written": "God is man's greatest idea."